josephbudd/kickwasm/README.md

 * The videos below.
 * The wiki linked to above.
-* The examples in the example folders.
+* The example codes in the examples folders.

 ## I love kickwasm